Canardoux/flutter_sound/README.md

 Album - play a collection of tracks via the OSs' audio UI.

-TrackPlayer - provides migration path from 3.0 TrackPlayer
+SoundPlayer - provides migration path from 3.0 FlutterTrackPlayer

-SoundPlayer - provides migration path from 3.0 SoundPlayer
+SoundPlayer - provides migration path from 3.0 FlutterSoundPlayer

-AudioPlayer - api for detailed control over your audio streams.
-You can choose to have the session attached to the OSs' audio UI or not.

 SoundRecorder -  api to records audio.